-For the years ended June 30, 2016 and 2015, funding under Missouri Department of Social Services Contracts accounted for 72% and 71% of LINC's total revenues, gains and other support, respectively.
-For the years ended June 30, 2016 and 2015, funding under federal grants accounted for 14% and 33% of LINC's total revenues, gains and other support, respectively.
+For the years ended June 30, 2017 and 2016, funding under Missouri Department of Social Services Contracts accounted for 83 percent and 72 percent of LINC's total revenues, gains and other support, respectively.
+For the years ended June 30, 2017 and 2016, funding under federal grants accounted for 22 percent and 14 percent of LINC's total revenues, gains and other support, respectively.